 "Oh, good.
 You removed your shirt."

-The bandage had stuck to the wound and Finch did his best to remove it without starting the bleeding again.
+The bandage had stuck to the wound and Finch did his best to remove it without starting the bleeding again or adding any new pain.
 When he uncovered the injury, he frowned.

 "Mr. Reese, this needs stitching."